The Doctrinal Heading for this section of questions (Q4-6) is The Being, Attributes and Persons of the Godhead. (see Harmony Index)

 May God bless our understanding and appreciation of this important doctrine as we prayerfully approach our study.

-Illustration by John Whitecross – #4 – A child about eight years old who lived in that part of India known as the Northern Circars, and who had been educated in Christianity, was ridiculed on that account, by some heathens older than himself.
+Illustration by John Whitecross – #4 of 5 – A child about eight years old who lived in that part of India known as the Northern Circars, and who had been educated in Christianity, was ridiculed on that account, by some heathens older than himself.
 In reply, he repeated what he had been taught respecting God.
 ‘Show us your God!’ said the heathens.
 ‘I cannot do that,’ answered the child; ‘but I can soon show you yours.’
 Taking up a stone, and daubing it with some resemblance of a human face, he placed it very gravely upon the ground, and pushing it towards them with his foot, said, ‘There is such a god as you worship.’

 John Whitecross – 1828